SimpleVM/simpleVMIntroWorkshop/part3.md

 1. Click on **Snapshots** in left menu and check which status your snapshot has.
 You can also filter of the name in the top menu.
    If it has the status `active`, you can click on the snapshot to open the dropdown menu and click on start to spawn a new VM.
-   In case your snapshot is still not active just choose the **SimpleVMGCB** snapshot.
+   In case your snapshot is still not active just choose the **SimpleVMGCB-de32e** snapshot.
 You will now be redirected to the **Create new Instance** page with a preselected snapshot.
    ![](figures/snapshot_overview.png)

 2. Provide again a name for your instance.
+Please use your name without any spaces (e.g. Max Mustermann -> MaxMusterman).

 3. In the flavors sections please choose the **de.NBI large** flavor which has 28 cores available.
    ![](figures/large_flavor.png)